sidekiq-scheduler/sidekiq-scheduler/README.md

 This work is a partial port of [resque-scheduler](https://github.com/bvandenbos/resque-scheduler) by Ben VandenBos.
 Modified to work with the Sidekiq queueing library by Morton Jonuschat.
-Scheduling of recurring jobs has been added to v0.4.0, thanks to [Adrian Gomez](https://github.com/adrian-gomez).

 ## License